mmilano/SidePanelCollapse/README.md

 [11:12:13] Finished 'dev' after 777 ms
 ```

-5. Open one of the "connect to:" addresses in your recent-model browser, and a demo index page will display.
+5. Open one of the "connect to:" addresses in your recent-model browser.

 ### Building Just SidePanelCollapse

 If all you want is a new build of just the library, there is also a task for that.
-Assuming everything is already installed (per **Building For Development**), open a terminal to the root of the project directory as run the `production` task.
+Assuming everything is already installed (per **Building For Development**), open a terminal to the root of the project directory and run the `production` task.

 ```sh
 > gulp production

 ```

-The results will be in `dist/` directory.

-### About the Production Builds

 Production builds of the library (the .js and .css files) get put into the project's `/dist` directory, in both minified and verbose (aka normal) versions.
-Source maps are created in the associated `/map` directories.
+Source maps are created in the respective `/map` directories.

+#### About the Production Builds

 The CSS and javascript is compiled or transpiled to a browser target of `["> 0.5%"].` If you need a different target range, this value can be changed (in the gulp task file) and the files rebuilt to the new target.

 # Miscellaneous

+## Questions
+If you have any questions, ideas, or problems, feel free to create a new [issue][project-issues].

 ## Roadmap

 Planned and unplanned future revisions for SidePanelCollapse.

-#### Q2, 2019
+**Q2, 2019**
 - npm package for installation

-#### Q3, 2019
+**Q3, 2019**
 - Allow the opening button to also be the close, and not require a separate close button

-#### In the Backlog
+**In the Backlog**
 - Tests
 - Method to dispose of the SidePanelCollapse object
 - Functionality to prevent scroll of the document when side panel is open

+### Recognitions
+**Pioneers**

+There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when originally trying to work out how to make sideways happen.
+To the original authors of those: thank you for your inspiration and help.

+**Attributions**

+* The FPO text on the examples pages was caffeinated-ly generated by [Coffee Ipsum][CoffeeIpsum].
+* Iconography in the demo open graph image by Jacob Halton from the [Noun Project][TheNounProject].

-# Notes
+## Notes
 I crafted this library in order to fill a need that I had on my own project.

 SidePanelCollapse was created and designed for a static site, a set of static HTML files.
 Therefore, many of the methods and behaviors are written with that assumption, and not, for example, a more dynamic site like an application where the links may have complex behaviors connected to them.
 Nonetheless, it should be possible to adapt to more complex contexts.
 Let me know if you find success or encounter issues.

-##### Pioneers
-There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when originally trying to work out how to make sideways happen.
-To the original authors of those: thank you for your inspiration and help.

-#### Other Attributions

-The FPO text on the examples pages was caffeinated-ly generated by [Coffee Ipsum][CoffeeIpsum].

-Iconography in the demo open graph image by Jacob Halton from the [Noun Project][TheNounProject].

-### Questions
-If you have any questions, ideas, or problems, feel free to create a new [issue][project-issues].